waggjeff/DE-Zoomcamp-FinalProject/README.md

 ## Data Science Bootcamp Final Project: An Analysis of Financial Data from the NYSE
 ### Jeff Wagg - March, 2023

+For this project, we crete a pipeline that uses historical prices from the S&P500 stock index and does analysis of average gains and losses. ...

 #### Data

-In order to test our pipeline, we use data from the Kaggle financial datasets for the New York Stock Exchange (NYSE).
+We use data from Yahoo Finance which contains the historical data over a user-specified timeframe (search for symbol '^GSPC').
 The file we will use is:

-prices.csv: Daily stock prices for NYSE equities including opening closing price and daily stock volume.
-The data cover the time interval from 2010 until the end of 2016.
+SP500_10yr.csv: Daily opening and closing prices along with the trading volume for the S&.
+The data cover the time interval from March, 2013 until March, 2023.

-The file can be found here: https://www.kaggle.com/datasets/dgawlik/nyse
+The file can be created by copying the data found here: https://finance.yahoo.com/quote/%5EGSPC/history/

 #### Data Pipeline